-Dutantalan Principles Average clause Payment of the insurance claim will be according to the amount insured.
+Principles 1.
+Average clause Payment of the insurance claim will be according to the amount insured.
 Applicable when the insured have under-insured the asset.
 The asset was not insured for the full value.
 Payment will be paid in proportion to the value of the asset insured Example: Market value of an asset is R100 00.
 Asset is insured for R70 000.
-In an event of a claim the insurer will only pay out = 70 % of the claim.
-The insured is the insurer for the balance of 30% of the claim.
-The insured should bear the loss of 30% of the claim.
-The Insurance company will put the insured in the same financial 2.
+In an event of a claim the insurer will only pay out = 70 % of the claim. • The insured is the insurer for the balance of 30% of the claim. • The insured should bear the loss of 30% of the claim. • The Insurance company will put the insured in the same financial 2.
 Indemnify position the insured was before the event took place.
-Payouts of insurance companies will only occur if there is proof that the event took place.
-The insurer is indemnified against paying out if the insured claims fraudulently.
-3. Insurable A person can only insure an asset and claim if they are going to suffer a financial loss when an event occurs. interest Examples of insurable interest an individual can insure his/her your own life an individual or business may insure its own assets. a married woman in her husband your business partner's life a debtor in a creditor
+Payouts of insurance companies will only occur if there is proof that the event took place. • The insurer is indemnified against paying out if the insured claims fraudulently.
+A person can only insure an asset and claim if they are going to sufference of the suffer 3.
+Insurable a financial loss when an event occurs. interest Examples of insurable interest an individual can insure his/her your own life an individual or business may insure its own assets. a married woman in her husband your business partner's life a debtor in a creditor indemnify the insured against risk / financial loss

-4. Utmost good faith

-- Both the insured and the insurer must be honest when concluding the insurance contract. - Details the insured supplies when entering the contract must be true and accurate. - Details which the insured supplies when claiming must also be accurate. - Insurer must honour the agreement when a bona fide claim is made by the insured.
+4. Utmost good faith Both the insured and the insurer must be honest when concluding the insurance contract. • Details the insured supplies when entering the contract must be true and accurate.
+Details which the insured supplies when claiming must also be accurate.
+Insurer must honour the agreement when a bona fide claim is made by the insured.